 • Twelve of the proposals address conservation, ditch improvements and watershed restoration.
 Three involve diversions.

-• Note: A diversion is defined as a withdrawal of water, which is already being done by the ditches, (whose owners have the senior water rights in the area).
+• Note: A diversion is defined as a withdrawal of water, which is already being done by the ditch owners.

 • Due to the strict Consumptive Use and Forbearance Agreement (CUFA) parameters, no more than 350 cubic feet per second (cfs) of water can be diverted from the river to be put into a storage structure, if one is built, even from 20,000 cfs floods.
 Many floods are greater than this.
 The water could be released from the storage when needed.